network-digital-twin/network-models/strict-priority.md

   // start from more prioritized queue for q' in Q':
     if q' is not empty:
-      // retrieve the next packet in FIFO manner x* = q'.pop()
+      x* = q'.pop()
       return x*
   // all queues are empty, no packet to transmit